Goda’s Slave – Chapter 27: Goda’s Snake

 The giant was sprinting through a forest that was bathed in rays of light.
 She dashed between shadows and sun so quickly, that it pulsed against her eyes like a strobing lamp, and it blinded her sometimes, and it made her head hurt other times.
 The satchel around her shoulder slammed hard against her chest with every stride.

-Kanna could feel that dull pain the moment she had found herself in this new body.
-The pain grew as her ears rumbled with a startling noise that was blasting through the trees at unpredictable increments, accompanying the strobing of the light.
+Kanna could feel that dull pain the moment she had found herself in this new body—but the pain grew as a startling noise blasted through her ears.

 But the woman pulled away.
-Her hands were pressed to her temples; her face was twisted with pain; her brow was lacquered with sweat.
+Her hands were pressed to her eyes; her face was twisted with pain; her brow was lacquered with sweat.
 Even still, she managed to shout at the giant:

-She groaned into her hands and collapsed the rest of the way onto the ground.
-Goda watched helplessly as the woman writhed and dug her fingers into the earth and breathed in the dust that flew up from her struggles.
-Goda watched until the young woman had grown limp and the screaming stopped.
+Kanna watched helplessly as the woman writhed and dug her fingers into the earth and breathed in the dust that flew up from her struggles.
+Kanna watched until the young woman had grown limp and the screaming stopped.
 Her cries turned into whimpers, then the whimpers into heavy breaths.
-Very suddenly, Kanna noticed that birds had been singing in the trees above, but she hadn’t been able to hear them before.

-A long moment passed, enough for one of the birds to change his song.
-Because the now silent woman wouldn’t move, the giant leaned down and gently slipped two arms beneath her body and picked her up.
+A long moment passed, enough for the bird to change his song.
+Because the now silent woman wouldn’t move, the giant gently slipped two arms beneath her body and picked her up.
 There was barely a struggle, but the woman did open her eyes as she began to sway with the giant’s stride.

 “You know why a layperson can’t touch a priestess, don’t you, Goda?”
 Her voice sounded a bit muffled with her mouth lightly pressed against the giant, but Kanna could still see the very faintest of smiles emerging with her shuddering breaths.
-“It’s because you’ll smear me with your snakes.”
+“It’s because you’ll infect me with your serpents.”

-“That’s the kind of denial I would expect from a long-necked swan like you.”
-The woman’s tone had turned a bit delirious.
+“That’s the kind of denial I would expect from a long-necked swan like you,” the woman said, her tone a bit delirious.

 As they hovered slowly through the trail, the giant’s gaze fell more intently on the priestess, and Kanna had a chance to finally notice that the woman had Priestess Rem’s face.

-But this woman was not Rem.
-She had her features, though not her essence, and with a new context now—a new lens—it all became obvious to Kanna.
+Though the woman had her features, she had not her essence, and with a new context now—a new lens—it all became obvious to Kanna.
 She wondered how she had not realized it before: In all the dreams, in all the images from the shrine, Kanna had not been seeing the past life of Priestess Rem at all, but rather of Rem’s twin.

-Once they had reached the cottage at the mouth of the trail, the giant had to swing her satchel back and stoop low to unlatch the gate of the fence; her bare hand nearly brushed the priestess’s head in the maneuverer, but Goda caught herself just in time, and she was able to step through the garden and push through the front door without further incident.
+Once they had reached the cottage at the mouth of the trail, the giant had to swing her satchel back and stoop low to unlatch the gate of the fence.
+Her bare hand nearly brushed the priestess’s head in the maneuver, but Goda caught herself just in time, and she was able to step through the garden and push through the front door without further incident.

 She dropped the priestess onto a bed with pure white sheets.
 When the priestess looked up at the giant—her hair messy and smattered against the pillows, a few drops of sweat still on her brow, a faint blush now having settled on her cheeks—the giant jerked her gaze away quickly.
 She busied herself searching for a chair, and when she found one, she dragged it over to the bedside and sat.